Engineering

 For years, the default architecture decision was simple.
 If a task felt heavy, push it to an API.

 That pattern works, until it starts hurting the product.
 Large uploads take time.
 API queues add delay.
 Downloads add more delay.
-Users feel every step, especially when they are doing something interactive.
+Retry loops add even more friction when a mobile connection drops halfway through a payload.

 This is the real problem behind many "slow" browser tools.
 The issue is often not bad code.
 It is where the code runs.